znck/repository/README.md

 Repository
 ==========
-Don't use your [Eloquent model]() directly into your controllers.
-Instead create a repository and inject it, so your controllers can be tested better.
+Don't use your Eloquent models directly into your controllers, instead create a repository.

 ![Repository](cover.png)